FlexaGroup/flexa-status2/content/issues/2024-03-10-api-and-core-functionality.md

 severity: down
 ---
 *Investigating* - We are investigating an issue with our API services and our Core Functionalities.
 We have disabled the bot for this period of time.

+*﻿Root Cause* - We have found the root cause to the issue and the development team are working hard to resolve this.